Scummy Mummies

 Scummy Mummies are a British-Australian comedy double act composed of Ellie Gibson and Helen Thorn.
 The pair host a parenting podcast and live comedy show.

 Formation

-Ellie Gibson, who is the daughter Jim Barclay, was a video games journalist before starting to perform stand-up comedy in 2013.
+Ellie Gibson, who is the daughter of Jim Barclay, was a video games journalist before starting to perform stand-up comedy in 2013.
 Around this time, Helen Thorn, an Australian, returned to stand-up after a break of several years.

+They hosted a podcast, and did stand-up comedy.